tusuii/Workshop_chrome_extension/README.md

 4. The maintainers will assign the issue to you, and you can start working on it.

-Remember to communicate with other contributors through discussions and stay open to feedback and collaboration.
+Remember to communicate with other contributors through discussions and stay open to feedback and collaboration,

+Don't forget to star project 😉.

 Happy learning and contributing! 🚀